 The heater low voltage wiring terminal "W" is wired directly from the thermostat to the air handler.
 The indoor blower, on a call for heat, will ON delay for a period of 5 seconds.
 When the call for heat has been satisfied, the indoor blower will have an OFF delay time period of 60 seconds.

-Operating CFM based upon each speed tap number is shown on the electrical wiring diagram of the unit.
-Final air volume adjustments should be made by referencing total external static pressure (see product specification).
+Final air volume adjustments should be made by referencing total external static pressure (found in product specifications.).